jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 If this poses a problem for you for whatever reason—you're graduating this quarter would be one example—please email me and we can discuss alternatives.

 You can get up to 6 points for each class you attend.
-There are 10 classes, thus you get 60 points from attendance.
+There are 10 classes, thus you can get 60 points from attendance.

 ### Weekly Assignments

 In addition to the attendance, there will usually be something that you need to submit on Canvas for that week as well.
-These are *usually* due at 15:00 on the following Tuesday, an hour before class, but check the due date carefully.
+These are *usually* due at 15:00 on the following Tuesday, an hour before the next class, but check the due date carefully.
 No late assignments will be accepted without a verifiable excuse (doctor's note, etc.).

 Assignments will revolve around the following: